ClementNerma/NightOS/docs/specs/services/system/hw.md

 ### Driver selection

-A driver is selected for a specific hardware component if it matches any of the following criterias, in decreasing importance order:
+A driver is selected for a specific hardware device if it matches any of the following criterias, in decreasing importance order:

-* The user selected this driver for this specific hardware component ;
+* The user selected this driver for this specific hardware device ;
-* The user selected this driver for this specific type of hardware components ([pattern](#patterns)) ;
+* The user selected this driver for this specific type of hardware devices ([pattern](#patterns)) ;
-* This driver is the one with the most specific [pattern](#patterns) covering this hardware component ;
+* This driver is the one with the most specific [pattern](#patterns) covering this hardware device ;
-* This driver is the only one able to drive this specific hardware component ([DTD](#device-type-descriptor))
+* This driver is the only one able to drive this specific hardware device ([DTD](#device-type-descriptor))

-If no criteria is matched, the driver isn't selected to drive the given hardware component.
+If no criteria is matched, the driver isn't selected to drive the given hardware device.

 ### A note on performances